 These three processes, Ekman spiral, ocean gyres, and upwelling of water, are interconnected and play vital roles in shaping the dynamics of the Earth’s oceans and influencing marine ecosystems and weather patterns.
 Let us try to understand these three concepts separately…

-The Ekman Spiral is a phenomenon that describes the motion of ocean currents as they are influenced by the wind and the Earth’s rotation.
-Named after the Swedish scientist Vagn Walfrid Ekman who first theorized it in 1902, the Ekman Spiral is a result of the combination of the Coriolis effect and friction.
+Ekman Spiral is a phenomenon that describes the motion of Ocean Currents under the influence of Winds and Earth’s rotation.
+This concept was named after the Swedish scientist Vagn Walfrid Ekman who first theorized it in 1902.
+Ekman Spiral is a result of combination of the Coriolis effect and friction.

 Mechanism of Ekman Spiral

 When the wind blows close to the surface, below 500 meters, it encounters frictional drag which causes it to slow down.
 This leads to a deflection of the wind, towards the right in the northern hemisphere and towards the left in the southern hemisphere.
 The extent of deflection decreases as the velocity of the wind decreases and the angle of deflection depends on the velocity of the wind.
 As a result of the deflection, the wind blows obliquely to the isobars.
 The angle of obliqueness increases with the increasing effect of frictional drag caused by the Earth’s surface, with an average value of 25°-35° for land surfaces and 10°-20° over the sea.

 When the surface water molecules move due to the force of the wind, they drag deeper layers of water molecules below them.
 Each deeper layer moves more slowly than the layer above it, until the movement ceases at a depth of about 100 meters.
 The deeper water, like the surface water, is also deflected by the Coriolis effect, to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.
 The mass transport of all the layers results in a 90° rotation.